cnayak99/Game_Engine/README.md

 These are the instructions including the startup process for our base game engine application and the controls for the controllable rectangle in it.
 We will begin by explaining the controls because they will be important for Step 13 of the base game engine application startup.

+Important Note: From Project 3 onward, our team only continued to update the first, initially uncommented main function in main.cpp.
+Please only use that function to play the game, as it is the only one with full functionality.

 **Controls**

 C = Changes the method by which the window can be resized.